November 23, 2022 | Ladman Studios | Guides

 Cons: you are destined for disappointment

 What to expect: See if they have a past wedding gallery or two to look at and some reviews, so you can get at least a little piece of mind.
 Probably still learning their posing techniques and style.
 They also might be very inexperienced with lighting and other essential problem solving skills for your wedding day.
-This could also be a photography company that uses affiliate shooters and does 60+ weddings a year by outsourcing shooters.
+This could also be a photography company that uses affiliate shooters and does 100+ weddings a year by outsourcing photographers.
+They likely will not remember you or your name after the wedding.

 BONUS TIP: Be weary of websites like Snapr, ThumbTack, Craigslist, Fiverr, and others.
 They are loaded with Newbie and Entry-level photographers.